 If the benchmark reported 20k ops/sec, you should ask: why not 40k ops/sec?
 This is really asking "what's the limiter?" but in a way that motivates people to answer it.
 "What's the limiter?" sounds like a homework exercise of purely academic value.
 Finding the answer to "Why not double?" might motivate everyone to find and fix the limiter, and double the benchmark numbers!
 Answering this usually requires analysis using other observability tools while the benchmark is running (what I call "active benchmarking").

 2. Did it break limits?

 This is a sanity test.
-I've refuted many benchmarks by showing that they would require a network throughput that would far exceed maximum network bandwidth (off by, for example, as much as 10x!).
-Networks, PCIe busses, CPU interconnects, memory busses, storage devices (both throughput and IOPS) – all have fixed limits.
+I've refuted many benchmarks by showing that they would require a network throughput that would far exceed the maximum network bandwidth (off by, for example, as much as 10x!).
+Networks, PCIe busses, CPU interconnects, memory busses, and storage devices (both throughput and IOPS), all have fixed limits.
 Networking is the easiest to check.
 In some cases, a benchmark may appear to exceed network bandwidth because it returns from a local memory cache instead of the remote target.
 If you test data transfers of a known size, and show their rate, you can do a simple sum to see the minimum throughput required, then compare that to network links.

 3. Did it error?

 What percentage of operations errored?
 0%, 1%, 100%?
 Benchmarks may be misconfigured, or they may be stress testing and pushing targets to error-inducing limits.
 Errors perform differently from normal operations, so a high error rate will skew the benchmark.
 If you develop a habit of reading only the operation rate and latency numbers from a lengthy benchmark report (or you have a shell script to do this that feeds a GUI), it's easy to miss other details in the report such as the error rate.